What's it like for students at WGU?

 Jump to career:

-Data scientists, sometimes called computer and information research scientists, are responsible for inventing and designing new approaches for tech.
-They find innovative new uses for current technology, and explore the fundamental issues in technology and develop theories to solve problems.
-Data scientists often work with other scientists and engineers, invent new computing languages and tools, create new software systems, design experiments to test code, and publish findings in journals for others to learn from.
+Data scientists, sometimes called computer/information research scientists or data analysts, are responsible for inventing and designing data-driven techniques to solve business and tech related problems.
+Often, they look for order and patterns in data, as well as spotting trends that can help a business’ bottom line.
+In addition, they find innovative new uses for current analytic technology, and explore the fundamental issues in technology and utilize/develop analytical algorithms to solve problems.
+Data scientists often work with other scientists, engineers, and business/IT leaders, invent new analytical tools, partner in new software systems, design experiments to test code, and publish findings in journals for others to learn from.
+Data scientists have a solid grasp of statistics, and are leaders in new innovative techniques such as machine learning, deep learning, and text analytics.

 The average annual salary for data scientists is $118,000.
 This is well above the national average salary in the U.S. which is $56,000, making it a great IT career.
 Entry-level salaries are around $69,000 per year, with the top 10% earning more than $183,000 per year.
 The company you work for and your prior experience will largely dictate how much money you can make as a data scientist.
 Your education level is also an important factor in deciding how much you can make.
 Earning a master's degree can instantly give you higher salary options.